nickjcroucher/gubbins/README.md

 Midpoint rerooting
 ==================
 From version 1.3.5 (25/6/15) to version 1.4.6 (29/2/16) trees were not midpoint rerooted by default.
-This doesnt have any effect on the recombination detection, but the output trees didnt look as expected.
+This doesnt have any effect on the recombination detection, but the output trees may not look as expected.
 Users are advised to upgrade to the latest version.